-ATE is grounded in the “Culturally Efficacious Teacher” model and serves as a center for research, design, evaluation, program implementation, and collaboration for area school districts, community colleges, the private sector, and UTSA.
-ATE leverages institutional and community resources to better prepare teacher candidates and in-service teachers who work with diverse student populations.
+ATE is a research center located at UT San Antonio, the premier higher education institution in South Texas, and is housed in the College of Education and Human Development.
+ATE has been fully funded by grants received from federal, state, and private funding agencies throughout its history.
+ATE is grounded in the “Culturally Efficacious Teacher” model and serves as a center for research, design, evaluation, program implementation, and collaboration for area school districts, community colleges, the private sector, and UT San Antonio.
+ATE leverages institutional and community resources to holistically prepare teacher candidates and in-service teachers who work with diverse student populations.
 ATE guides the preparation and retention of teachers who will demonstrate the attitudes, knowledge, and skills of a Culturally Efficacious Teacher (Flores, Clark, Claeys, & Villarreal, 2007).
+For more information, please contact us at ate@utsa.edu. |

 Recognizing that UTSA is the premier institution for higher education in South Texas, ATE’s mission is to collaborate with community colleges, community agencies, and school districts by: